santiagovianadno/spotter-questions/README.md

 13. If so, which ones (Open ended)
 14. I am satisfied with the size of the Spotter tool.
 15. I would be more productive using the Spotter if it were larger.
-16. I use advanced search features in the Spotter.
+16. I use the advanced search (Finder) from the Spotter.
+17. Do you use the finder without going to the spotter?
+18. Why do you use the finder without going to the spotter (Open ended)
-17. Overall, I am satisfied with the Spotter tool.
+19. Overall, I am satisfied with the Spotter tool.
-18. Do you have any suggestions to improve the Spotter?
+20. Do you have any suggestions to improve the Spotter?
 (Open ended)